 You can find Carbon Monoxide Detectors at many stores, the prices ranging from $30-$60.

-A worthwhile investment for your family, and now a required investment for many Baltimore County rental unit owners.
+A worthwhile investment for your family is a portable gas detector, and now a required investment for many Baltimore County rental unit owners.